16 Programmatic Trends Shaping the Advertising Industry in 2021 [UPD]

 According to eMarketer, there are currently 190 million CTV users with this number expected to reach 204.1 million by 2022.
 Streaming services, such as Netflix, Hulu, and Amazon Prime, are surging in viewership, and capitalize on OTT advertisements.
 In addition, in November 2019, Disney launched its streaming service Disney Plus, further boosting the industry and leaving traditional TV far behind.

-A PwC report estimates that programmatic TV will represent approximately one-third of global TV ad revenue by 2021.
+The PwC report estimates that programmatic TV will represent approximately one-third of global TV ad revenue in 2021.

 14. Digital audio

 SoundCloud, Google, Pandora continue to make substantial earnings from programmatic advertising.